lambdaisland/garden-watcher/README.md

   [:h1 {:color "blue"}])
 ```

-You should *not* use `defstylesheet`.

 ## One-off Compiling to CSS

-To generate CSS files from these vars, use `garden-reloader.core/compile-garden-namespaces`:
+To generate CSS files from these vars, use
+`garden-reloader.core/compile-garden-namespaces`:

 ``` clojure
 (compile-garden-namespaces '[sesame.styles])